 Continuing south toward the Idaho border, US-93 runs along the banks of the beautiful Bitterroot River through a broad valley lined by groves of cottonwood trees and bordered by parallel ridges of 8,000-ft (2,438-m) peaks.
 In the hamlet of Florence, Glen’s Café (406/273-2534), tucked away just west of the highway, is renowned throughout Montana for its carb-loaded pastries, pancakes, and incredibly good, double-crusted, fresh berry pies.

-South of Florence, the Eastside Highway (Hwy-203 and Hwy-269), a well-marked alternative route, runs parallel to US-93 a half mile to the east, passing rolling ranch lands, pioneer homesteads—some of which are among the oldest in the state—and occasional prefab trailers.
-This eastern side of the Bitteroot Valley is mostly open countryside, with a few small hamlets like Stevensville, Montana’s oldest town.
+South of Florence, the Eastside Highway (Hwy-203 and Hwy-269), a well-marked alternative route, runs parallel to US-93 a half-mile (0.8 km) to the east, passing rolling ranch lands, pioneer homesteads—some of which are among the oldest in the state—and occasional prefab trailers.
+This eastern side of the Bitterroot Valley is mostly open countryside, with a few small hamlets like Stevensville, Montana’s oldest town.
 It was founded by Jesuits in 1841 around the still intact St. Mary’s Mission at the end of 4th Street, two blocks west of Main Street.